positron-solutions/dslide/README.md

 -   The deck owns slides, which own actions
 -   Slide actions may further own child slides

-<a id="org47b01ea"></a>

-### Life Cycles
+-   Life Cycles

     Owning an object also means out-living it.
 This is important to understanding the sequence of events.
-The methods used for the lifecycle are part of dslide's [Stateful Sequence](#org6eaa6cf).
+The methods used for the lifecycle are part of dslide's [Stateful Sequence](#orgee4dfa6).
 Every lifecyle starts with `dslide-begin` or `dslide-end` (depending on whether we go forward or backward) and ends with `dslide-final`.

     The state of the slide out-lives the state of its slide action.
 The slide action out-lives both child slides and section actions.
 Child slides and section actions life cycles may overlap.

     The child and section actions orders can vary depending on the slide action's choices.
 There may be multiple children alive at one time.
 The children may complete after, before, or at the same time as the section actions.

     **Going forward:**

     1.  slide `dslide-begin`
     2.  slide action `dslide-begin`
     3.  section actions + child slides `dslide-begin`
     4.  section actions + child slides `dslide-final`
     5.  slide action `dslide-final`
     6.  slide `dslide-final`

     **Going backward:**

     1.  slide `dslide-end`
     2.  slide action `dslide-end`
     3.  child slides + section actions `dslide-end`
     4.  child slides + section actions `dslide-final`
     5.  slide action `dslide-final`
     6.  slide `dslide-final`

-<a id="org6eaa6cf"></a>
+<a id="orgee4dfa6"></a>

-## Stateful Sequence
+### Stateful Sequence

 Presentations are supposed to be linear sequences.
 We want to traverse the sequence, performing the steps, entirely by calling `dslide-forward` and `dslide-backward`.